dbos-inc/dbos-docs/docs/api-reference/static-analysis.md

 Calls to functions such as `Math.random()` are [nondeterministic](../tutorials/workflow-tutorial#determinism), and may interfere with consistent workflow results or the debugger.

-Such operations should use functions provided by the SDK, or at a minimum, be encapsulated in a [Communicator](../tutorials/communicator-tutorial).
+Such operations should use functions provided by DBOS Transact, or at a minimum, be encapsulated in a [Communicator](../tutorials/communicator-tutorial).

 This rule is enabled by default in all `@dbos-inc/eslint-plugin` configurations.